MattMorgis/prismatic/README.md

-# Multi-Code-Reviewer
+# **PR**ismatic: A Code Review Agent

-A specialized tool for reviewing GitHub pull requests from multiple perspectives, built using the `mcp-agent` framework.
-This tool conducts comprehensive code reviews with specialized agents that focus on different aspects of code quality.
+An AI Agent for reviewing GitHub pull requests from multiple perspectives, built using the `mcp-agent` framework.

 ## Features

-The Multi-Code-Reviewer analyzes pull requests from four specialized perspectives:
+**PR**ismatic analyzes pull requests from four specialized perspectives:

 1. **Security Reviewer**: Identifies security vulnerabilities and best practices
 2. **Performance Reviewer**: Focuses on performance optimizations and bottlenecks